pozi/PoziDocs/developer-guide/community-consultation.md

 # Community Consultation

+*Community consultation is available for *Pozi Pro*, *Enterprise* and *Enterprise Cloud* offerings.*

-Community consultation is a Pozi Pro feature that clients use to gather information from the public for strategic initiatives.
+Community consultation enables gathering information from the public for strategic initiatives.

-They typically comprises two forms
+A campain may make use of one or both of these forms:

 * main 'survey' form, displayed to user when they click a certain location
 * 'feedback' form, displayed when user clicks on a feature (such as another user's survey response)